2015–16 Texas–Rio Grande Valley Vaqueros men's basketball team

 The 2015–16 Texas–Rio Grande Valley Vaqueros men's basketball team represented the University of Texas Rio Grande Valley during the 2015–16 NCAA Division I men's basketball season.
 This was head coach Dan Hipsher's third season with the UTRGV program, although his first under the "UTRGV" name.
 The Vaqueros played their home games at the UTRGV Fieldhouse on the university's campus in Edinburg, Texas and were members of the Western Athletic Conference.
-They finished the season 8–22, 4–10 in WAC play to finish in a tie for sixth place.
+They finished the season 8–22 and 4–10 in WAC play to finish in a tie for sixth place.
 They lost in the quarterfinals of the WAC tournament to Seattle.

-This was the first season as an institution for UTRGV, which was formed in a consolidation between University of Texas-Pan American (UTPA) and the University of Texas at Brownsville.
+This was the first season as an institution for UTRGV, formed in a consolidation between the University of Texas-Pan American (UTPA) and the University of Texas at Brownsville.
 The former UTPA athletic program was converted to that of UTRGV, with UTPA's conference membership and athletic history transferring directly to the new institution.

 On March 15, 2016, the school removed Dan Hipsher as head coach.
 On March 31, the school hired Lew Hill as head coach.